Features are the name of the game for espresso machines in the under $1,000 range.

 And about that grinder…I can’t tell you enough how nice it is having the added convenience.
 You push a button and the perfect amount of grounds are measured and drop into the portafilter for a single or double shot.
 This really beats using a separate grinder and measuring on my own.
 The consistency of the grounds is key and the measuring is also more precise when automated.
 It was a pretty easy choice.

 Breville’s the Barista Express Coffee Machine is the best automatic espresso machine listed in my guides and has one of the highest overall ratings.
-Currently being sold through Amazon for $599.94, the Barista Express Coffee Machine is the least expensive coffee machine on this list, but like the other options we share, it comes with a wide array of useful and luxurious features for a dream espresso experience at home.
+The Barista Express Coffee Machine is the least expensive coffee machine on this list, but like the other options we share, it comes with a wide array of useful and luxurious features for a dream espresso experience at home.
 If you want to be your own home barista and tinker with some different settings without the full-on lever action experience of a coffee shop barista, this is a great option for you.

 To start, the Barista Express weighs in at 23 lbs and 13.2” x 12.5” x 15.8”, making it similar in size to most other coffee machines currently being sold commercially.
 I can tell you from experience, it is well-designed to fit comfortably on a kitchen counter without dominating the space.